 We have appropriate security measures to prevent personal data from being accidentally lost or used or accessed unlawfully.
 We limit access to your personal data to those who have a genuine business need to access it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 We hope that our Compliance Officer can resolve any query or concern you may raise about our use of your information.

 .
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns or telephone: [0303 123 1113].

 We may change this privacy notice from time to time.
 Any changes we make will be updated on our website at www.georgeide.co.uk.

 This privacy notice was last updated on 10.05.21.

 13. How to contact us

-You can also write to Data Protection Officer, George Ide LLP, 52 North Street, Chichester PO19 1NQ
+You can also write to our COLP, Ian Oliver, who is responsible for Data Protection at George Ide LLP, 52 North Street, Chichester PO19 1NQ